 Places to visit with your children

-There are a number of open farms spread across Northern Ireland.
-They offer a great chance for children to see - and often play with and feed - newborn animals like lambs or piglets.
-Children can also see tractors in action, and learn about how food is grown.
+There are several open farms across Northern Ireland.
+They offer a great chance for children to see - and often play with and feed - newborn animals like lambs, chicks and piglets.
+Children can also see tractors in action and learn about how food is grown.

 Days out at the beach, in the country, or visiting heritage sites, can be affordable and enjoyable for both adults and children.
 Trips to amusement parks and adventure playgrounds are another option.

 When you and your child join the library, you can borrow: